-Should a client request or require additional residential treatment to support their recovery process, our extended programme at Fellowship House can help.
-The aim of the programme at Fellowship House is to build on and consolidate the work of the recovery programme which has already begun in a residential addiction treatment centre.
+Should a client request or require additional residential treatment to support their recovery process, our extended programme at Tabor Fellowship House can help.
+The aim of the programme at Tabor Fellowship House is to build on and consolidate the work of the recovery programme which has already begun in a residential addiction treatment centre.
 The programme emphasises personal responsibility, peer support, lifestyle changes and participation in the Twelve Step Model.
 Throughout the 12-week residential treatment, men will use group therapy, one-to-one counselling, meditation and education to help them continue a healthy sobriety.

-Referrals for Fellowship House can come from any residential addiction treatment centre like Tabor Lodge, or from families, GPs and self, provided the person has completed a primary treatment programme.
+Referrals for Tabor Fellowship House can come from any residential addiction treatment centre like Tabor Lodge, or from families, GPs and self, provided the person has completed a primary treatment programme.

 While most of the costs are covered through government funding, there is a charge for the treatment and therefore appropriate funding is also required from the client.